-In the United Kingdom, we have an estimated 2.9 million people with diabetes.
-The prevalence of both type 1 and type 2 diabetes is increasing.
+The prevalences of both type 1 and type 2 diabetes are increasing.
 Type 2 diabetes is increasing far more rapidly, driven by increasing life expectancy and the epidemic of obesity.
 It is believed that there will be as many as 300 million people with diabetes worldwide by the year 2025.
 Most of this increase will occur in developing countries.
-The majority of children have insulinrequiring type 1 diabetes, while the vast majority of those aged over 25 years will have type 2 diabetes (Figure 1.1).
+The majority of children have insulin-requiring type 1 diabetes, whilst the vast majority of those aged >25 years will have type 2 diabetes (Figure 1.1).